 Diaspora is a distributed social network that focuses on decentralization, freedom, and privacy.
 The project started in 2010 by four students at NYU in response to Facebook and their changing privacy policies and data collection.
 Since that time it has grown to over 60,000 users across more than 300 instances (pods).
 A strength of the network is the privacy controls and solid user interface.
 If you are coming from Facebook or Google+ this would be a good place to start.

 You can find more information about diaspora* at diasporafoundation.org.

-GNU social (formerly StatusNet) is a free and open source micro-blogging server that implements the OStatus standard for distributing status updates across servers.
+GNU social (formerly StatusNet) is a free and open source micro-blogging server that implements ostatus for distributing status updates across servers.
 If you are coming from Twitter then this should feel pretty familiar.
-The privacy controls are not as strong as diaspora* or Friendica.
-Posts are generally public and can show up on different servers not just the one your on depending on where people follow you from.
+However the privacy controls are not as strong as diaspora* or Friendica.
+Posts are public and can show up on different servers not just the one your on depending on where people follow you from.

 You can find more information about it at gnu.io/social.

 postActive is a fork of GNU social which makes many improvements on the original code base such as a better queue handler and improved code base for easier exception handling and diagnosis.
 It’s also compatible with many of the GNU social plugins.